X

 Is mortgage foreclosure staring you in the face?
 When mortgage problems crop up, and depending on your situation, you may have a choice of solutions to save your home or exit as gracefully as possible.

-• As we've seen during the COVID-19 pandemic, homeowners experiencing temporary shortfalls may be eligible for forbearance from their lender and allowed to skip payments for a time.
+• As we saw during the COVID-19 pandemic, homeowners experiencing temporary shortfalls may be eligible for mortgage forbearance from their lender and allowed to skip payments for a time.

 • For others whose mortgage has become unaffordable, a loan modification such as Fannie and Freddie's Flex Modification could be the answer.